janelia-flyem/dvid-io/blog/2020-01-22-hemibrain-release.md

 Welcome to the opening of the dvid.io website and the release of the Hemibrain dataset!

-Stay tuned for information on the released data and how you can access it through a variety of ways included your own DVID server.
+Stay tuned for information on the released data and how you can access it through a variety of ways including running your own DVID server.